fjwright/Run-REDUCE/docs/InstallAndRun.md

 [Run-REDUCE-FX.bat](https://github.com/fjwright/Run-REDUCE-FX/releases/download/v1.6/Run-REDUCE-FX.bat)
-is for use on Microsoft Windows and the file [Run-REDUCE-FX](https://github.com/fjwright/Run-REDUCE-FX/releases/download/v1.6/Run-REDUCE-FX) (no extension) is for use on non-Windows platforms that provide the *bash* shell (although I have only tested it on Ubuntu).
+is for use on Microsoft Windows and the file [Run-REDUCE-FX](https://github.com/fjwright/Run-REDUCE-FX/releases/download/v1.6/Run-REDUCE-FX) (no extension) is for use on Linux.
 If you want to use one of these batch files, download it (by clicking on the link) to the same directory to which you downloaded *Run-REDUCE-FX.jar*.
 Then you can run Run-REDUCE-FX by executing the simpler shell command

     Run-REDUCE-FX